shoeffner/mthesis/src/models_and_methods.md

 extracted by placing a rectangle with $\ex$ and $\en$ being opposite corners and detecting its center.
 The eye is cropped to a square with a side-length of 1.5 times the distance between the eye corners and centered around the rectangle's center.
-To visualize this, examples of processed eyes can be found inside the appendix in @fig:pupildetectioncomparison.
+To visualize this, examples of processed eyes can be found in the appendix in @fig:pupildetectioncomparison.

 ![The 68 landmarks as detected by Dlib on the left, on the right their original description by
 @Sagonas2013.
-In Dlib, the indexes starts with 0.
+In Dlib, the indexes start with 0.
 Landmarks schema used with kind permission by Stefanos Zafeiriou.](68landmarks.png){ #fig:68landmarks }